UWM student and Rockwell Auto supervisor working on a laptop

 Connect with top employers through placements tailored to your interests and field of study.

-Internship programs at UWM connect students with hands-on opportunities to build their skills, gain experience, and grow their professional networks.
+Internship programs at UWM connect students with hands-on opportunities to build skills, gain experience, and grow professional networks.
 Whether working with non-profits, tackling tech projects, or collaborating with entrepreneurs, students engage directly with their fields.
-From paid internships to academic credit, these programs offer tailored pathways to career readiness and real-world success.
+From paid internships to academic credit, these programs offer tailored pathways to career readiness and post graduation success.

 Panther Edge Internship